-Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Royalty Pharma plc (NASDAQ:RPRX) is about to go ex-dividend in just four days.
+Readers hoping to buy Matthews International Corporation (NASDAQ:MATW) for its dividend will need to make their move shortly, as the stock is about to trade ex-dividend.
 The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
-The ex-dividend date is important because any transaction on a stock needs to have been settled before the record date in order to be eligible for a dividend.
-Accordingly, Royalty Pharma investors that purchase the stock on or after the 18th of August will not receive the dividend, which will be paid on the 15th of September.
+The ex-dividend date is an important date to be aware of as any purchase of the stock made on or after this date might mean a late settlement that doesn't show on the record date.
+This means that investors who purchase Matthews International's shares on or after the 3rd of February will not receive the dividend, which will be paid on the 20th of February.

-The company's next dividend payment will be US$0.19 per share, on the back of last year when the company paid a total of US$0.76 to shareholders.
-Based on the last year's worth of payments, Royalty Pharma has a trailing yield of 1.7% on the current stock price of $44.2.
+The company's next dividend payment will be US$0.23 per share, on the back of last year when the company paid a total of US$0.92 to shareholders.
+Based on the last year's worth of payments, Matthews International stock has a trailing yield of around 2.7% on the current share price of $34.58.
 We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+We need to see whether the dividend is covered by earnings and if it's growing.

 Have Earnings And Dividends Been Growing?

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-Royalty Pharma has delivered 13% dividend growth per year on average over the past two years.
-Growing the dividend payout ratio while earnings are declining can deliver nice returns for a while, but it's always worth checking for when the company can't increase the payout ratio any more - because then the music stops.
+Matthews International has delivered 9.8% dividend growth per year on average over the past 10 years.

-With that being said, if you're still considering Royalty Pharma as an investment, you'll find it beneficial to know what risks this stock is facing.
-For example - Royalty Pharma has 4 warning signs we think you should be aware of.
+With that being said, if you're still considering Matthews International as an investment, you'll find it beneficial to know what risks this stock is facing.
+For example, Matthews International has 2 warning signs (and 1 which doesn't sit too well with us) we think you should know about.

 Generally, we wouldn't recommend just buying the first dividend stock you see.
 Here's a curated list of interesting stocks that are strong dividend payers.